mapfumo/mapfumo.github.io/about.md

 ## Welcome to my data science journal.

+Hi all!
+I am Antony Mapfumo, data communications and data science professional, an <a href="http://www.arsenal.com/home">Arsenal</a> fan and open source advocate.
 For the past few years I have been showing increasing interest in Data Science.
 I have been learning data science core concepts from such great sources as <a href="https://www.coursera.org/specialization/jhudatascience/1">Coursera data science specialisation</a> MOOC and <a href="https://www.edx.org/course/analytics-edge-mitx-15-071x-0">EDX</a> in addition to countless hours of YouTube tutorials.
-Having a postgraduate qualification in Computer Science has made grasping associated programming, statistics and algorithms a bit easier.
+Having postgraduate and undergraduate qualifications in Computer Science has made grasping associated programming, statistics and algorithms a bit easier.
-I am keen on exploring the world Machine Learning and applications.
+I am keen on exploring the world Machine Learning and applications on a large scale.